Enayetur Rahman Khan: International goals

-Bangladesh

 Coachig career

 In 1977, Enayetur was captain cum coach of Team BJMC.
 After retiring Enayetur officially took up coaching as a profession, he served 8 months as coach and manager of his former club Mohammedan SC, in 1985.
 In 1987, he was the coach of Brothers Union.

 Personal life and awards

 In 1994, Enayetur left the country for the United States, and later settled in Canada with his family.

 In recognition of his football career, he was awarded the Best Footballer of the Bangladesh Writers' Association in 1977 and the National Sports Award in 2004.

 In November 2021, Enayetur returned to Bangladesh after 27 years abroad, in order to get his accreditation for participating in the Bangladesh Liberation War.

 Playing style

 Enayetur was known for his shooting abilities, and could shoot powerfully with either leg.
 One of his goals against Rahmatganj MFS ended up tearing the net of the goalpost.
 Alongside his shooting, Enayetur was renowned for his headed goals and dribbles.
+A versatile attacker, Enayetur could operate as either a number 10 or as a playmaker.